mach-composer/mach-composer-cli/docs/src/deployment/config/azure.md

 ## HTTP routing

-Only when a MACH stack contains components that are configures as [`has_public_api`](../../syntax.md#components), MACH will setup the necessary resources to be able to route traffic to that component:
+Only when a MACH stack contains components that have an [`endpoint`](../../syntax.md#components) defined, MACH will setup the necessary resources to be able to route traffic to that component:

 - Frontdoor instance
 - DNS record